bpasanek/puzzlepoesis/minutes/meet-9.15.2017.md

 Open discussion, brainstorming followed.

-Most commonly used words of Donald Trump\s
+Most commonly used words of Donald Trump
     "protest puzzles"™

 Shape puzzles

-3D printing sound recordings.\s
+3D printing sound recordings.
 Sound waves.
-Brandon, Lauren.\s
+Brandon, Lauren.
 Rhythm of poetry: do it in 3D!
-(David's idea)...\s putting the pieces together so it feels like it fits...
+(David's idea)...   putting the pieces together so it feels like it fits...
-    What's the word-form... a snap circuit? \s
+    What's the word-form... a snap circuit?

-Meter\s
+Meter
-"Legos" (a Gregory Orr poem) -- Lauren\s
+"Legos" (a Gregory Orr poem) -- Lauren
-Mariana (Tennyson)\s
+Mariana (Tennyson)
-Latches... spondee attach to dactyl \s
+Latches... spondee attach to dactyl
 A James Merrill poem about puzzles...

 Rubiks cubes.
-Turn the words: six poems on six faces... \s Or a prism shape (Vanessa)
+Turn the words: six poems on six faces...
+Or a prism shape (Vanessa)

-Digital environment\s
+Digital environment
-A poem that shows revisions... layers.\s
+A poem that shows revisions... layers.
 Can we adapt Prism to do something like this?

 Negative space poem: mine sweeper (Madeleine)